Vanishing Americans

 Assemblage, too, may accord with craft traditions, but not only that, not after Robert Rauschenberg.
 Her loose canvas could cover Rauschenberg's stuffed goat.
 The curators, Laura Phipps with Caitlin Chaisson, compare her to Marisol in hacked wood and Edward Kienholz with his sinister but clunky assemblage.
 More often, though, Smith's collage sticks to two dimensions, like the newsprint of The Vanishing American.
 More often, too, it lies over brushwork right out of postwar American art.
 The curators speak, too, of her affinities with Neo-Expressionism from the very same years, but once again she goes further back.

 Expecting folk art and nothing but folk art?
-Smith counts, no doubt, as an outsider artist, but she refuses to see her heritage as primitive.
+Smith counts, no doubt, as an outsider artist, but she refuses to see her heritage as primitive, no more than Mary Sully in Modernism's New York.
 The Vanishing White Man has its nearly transparent whites, not far from Agnes Martin and Robert Ryman.
 Its companion painting has its bare canvas and sharp, rough squares of red and black.
 Its edgy drawing contains the mark of her brush, pencil, and pen.
 It also plays against the grid.

 This is still political art, however abstract.
 She shares a floor of the museum with Josh Kline, whose video also puts climate change front and center.
 Still, she goes easy on the lectures.
 On paper, she does get around to General Custer and to the Lone Ranger and Tonto, but sarcasm does not come naturally to her.
 They look obvious and nothing more.
 She is at her best when she lets the story unfold on its own, in paint.